-- (24) A student can request an extension to the Faculty via the CDU online form up until the due date and time of submission.
-Applications for extension after this time will need to be sought as a request for special consideration. - (25) A request for extension can be made on the following grounds: - a. acute illness or medical reasons; - b. disability, as per a formally approved Access Plan; - c. personal or family circumstances; - d. unforeseen employment related circumstances; - e. religious and cultural obligations; - f. volunteer, emergency, or military service; - g. elite athlete; or - h. other unforeseen or extenuating circumstance. - (26) Submitting a request does not guarantee an extension will be granted and students should make all reasonable efforts to submit the assessment task by or as soon as possible after the due date, where practicable.
+- (27) A student can request an extension to the Faculty via the CDU online form in Learnline up until the due date and time of submission.
+Applications for extension after this time will need to be sought as a request for special consideration. - (28) A request for extension can be made on the following grounds:

+- a. acute illness or medical reasons; - b. disability, as per a formally approved Access Plan; - c. personal or family circumstances; - d. unforeseen employment related circumstances; - e. religious and cultural obligations; - f. volunteer, emergency, or military service; - g. elite athlete; or - h. other unforeseen or extenuating circumstance. - (29) Submitting a request does not guarantee an extension will be granted and students should make all reasonable efforts to submit the assessment task by or as soon as possible after the due date, where practicable. - a.
-- a.
 Discretionary activities or circumstances within the student's control, for example attendance at sporting events, holidays, and other discretionary travel will not constitute grounds for an extension. - b.
-Students should be aware that an extension may prevent feedback from being received in time to be used in preparation for the next assessment task.

-(27) Students must complete the formal CDU extension request form online and include the following information in their request:

-- a. student name and student number: - b. unit name, unit code, the assessment task name and task number; - c. current due time and date, and the proposed adjusted due date; - d. reason for requesting an extension, accompanied by relevant evidence to support the request (i.e., a medical certificate, or statutory declaration); and - e. a copy of the current draft of their assessment task (where applicable). - (28) Students may be asked to provide further information to support their application. - (29) Extensions without penalty may be approved for up to five (5) working days for an assessment. - a.
+Students should be aware that an extension may prevent feedback from being received in time to be used in preparation for the next assessment task. - (30) Students must complete the formal CDU extension request form online in Learnline and include the following information in their request: - a. student name and student number; - b. unit name, unit code, the assessment task name and task number; - c. current due time and date, and the proposed adjusted due date; - d. reason for requesting an extension, accompanied by relevant evidence to support the request (i.e., a medical certificate, or statutory declaration); and - e. a copy of the current draft of their assessment task (where applicable). - (31) Where a student has an Access Plan, it should be a supplied once each semester per unit to cover the student's evidence requirements for the semester. - (32) Students may be asked to provide further information to support their application.
+However, in the following circumstances, students will not be required to provide further information: - a.
+Where an extenuating circumstance has impacted a portion of their community and this has been acknowledged by the University; or - b.
+Where a student is participating in a First Nations Cultural Observance and has notified the unit coordinator. - (33) Students may be allowed one 72-hour extension once per unit per semester, without the need for supporting evidence. - a.
+To access this extension, students must still submit a request to the Faculty via the CDU online form in Learnline and provide grounds for the extension. - (34) Extensions without penalty may be approved for up to seven (7) calendar days for an assessment. - a.
 Extension requests beyond this timeframe (up to a maximum of three (3) months) will need to be submitted as a Special Consideration request and will be subject to approval by the Associate Dean Learning and Teaching. - b.
-Alternative arrangements may be made for students on an Access Plan. - (30) Students will receive an outcome in writing within three (3) working days of submission.
-Outcomes may include: - a. approval of the extension request in full or for a lesser specified duration; or - b. the request is not approved, and advice about the late submissions must be provided.
+Alternative arrangements may be made for students on an Access Plan. - (35) Students will receive an outcome in writing within three (3) working days of submission.
+Outcomes may include:

+- a. approval of the extension request in full or for a lesser specified duration; or - b. the request is not approved, and advice about the late submissions must be provided, including the requirement to submit and penalties that will be incurred. - (36) Where a student requests special consideration for a final exam, this will be assessed in accordance with the Higher Education Examination Policy.